chrismo80/EngramMcp/README.md

 | `normal` | 40 | 20 | 10 | 40 |
 | `big` | 80 | 40 | 20 | 80 |

 Agents can create custom sections through `store(section, text, tags?, importance?)`.
-Custom sections are created lazily on first write and use the same capacity as `long-term` for the active size profile.
+Custom sections are created on first write and use the same capacity as `long-term` for the active size profile.

 Built-in sections appear first in `recall`.
-Custom sections are listed afterward as discoverable section names with entry counts, but their contents are not dumped into the default recall output.
+Custom sections are listed afterward with their names and memory counts, but their contents are not included in the default recall output.

 When a section exceeds its capacity, retention is applied globally within that section using a weighted score: older entries become more likely eviction candidates over time, while higher importance reduces that score and protects entries longer.
 The current weights are `low = 1`, `normal = 3`, and `high = 8`.